ExploreASL/Documentation/docs/Functions.md

 **Description:**

-This function checks each individual file header and extracts the information.
-The results is saved as a markdown file.
+This function checks each individual file header from the ExploreASL source coude and extracts the information.
+The results is saved as a markdown file to be used for Deploying the documentation web.

 If you want to use star symbols (\*testFile.m e.g.) we recommend not to use them in the same line with bold text (which is written like this: **bold text**).

+1. Define defaults and admin
+2. Iterate over files
+3. Extract header information from each file
+4. Final formatting

 ----